 [See earlier note above about the Railway Stamps of Ireland.]

 Railway companies in other (viz. foreign) countries also issued Letter Stamps, Newspaper Parcel Stamps and general Parcel Stamps.

 The structure of railway posts varied considerably from country to country and – for convenience only – foreign railway stamps are grouped together (separately from the GB & Ireland railway stamps).

-There are also a number of railway post related topics which are of interest, such as Perfins, Railway Post Labels, Tax and Revenue Stamps, Railway Postcards, Railway Postal Stationery, Poster Stamps, Telegraph Stamps, Guard’s Marks and much more, each of which can be an interesting and fascinating subject in its own right.
+There are also a number of railway post related topics which are of interest, such as Perfins, Railway Post Labels, Tax and Revenue Stamps, Railway Postcards, Railway Postal Stationery, Poster Stamps (illustrated left), Telegraph Stamps, Guard’s Marks and much more, each of which can be an interesting and fascinating subject in its own right.